max-talanov/bypass/README.md

 # bypass
 the bypass project repository
-1. Models with brian2
+1. Models in brian2
+1. Models in NEST
 1. Documentation including diagrams in mds

-hello